chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_execute_syntax.rst

 * ``attribute`` is zero (or more) of the attributes that are available for this resource
 * ``:action`` is the step that the resource will ask the provider to take during the |chef client| run

-The following is an example of how the |resource execute| resource can work when used in a recipe.
-In this example, a whitespace array is used to identify the names of the pets that will then be fed (by the command that is run):
+For example, use a whitespace array to identify the names of the pets to be fed:

 .. code-block:: ruby